Financial-Times/ft-origami/docs/component-types/modules.md

 The module must include a package.json file in the root of the project, which must conform to the following requirements:

-** *Must* include a useful `name` and `description`
+* *Must* include a useful `name` and `description`
-** *Must* include a `version` based on [Semver][3] rules ** *Must* include a `bugs` URL if the module has an issue tracker to which bugs should be reported (including if the issue tracker is GitHub issues), and the email address of the module maintainer if there is no issues tracker
+* *Must* include a `version` based on [Semver][3] rules
+* *Must* include a `bugs` URL if the module has an issue tracker to which bugs should be reported (including if the issue tracker is GitHub issues), and the email address of the module maintainer if there is no issues tracker
-** *Must* include a `files` array containing a list of the files and folders within the module that are relevant to anyone requiring the module into their project.
+* *Must* include a `files` property containing a list of the files and folders within the module that are relevant to anyone requiring the module into their project.
 This *should not* include documentation, tests, or .ignore files, but *should* include source files and the package.json file.
-** *Must* include a `main` value *if* the module contains any JavaScript, set to the path to the root JavaScript module.
+* *Must* include a `main` property *if* the module contains any JavaScript, set to the path to the root JavaScript module.
-** *Must* include a `repository` value with the URL of the git repo where the module lives.
+* *Must* include a `repository` property with the URL of the git repo where the module lives.
+* *Must* include a `private` property with the value set to `true`.
-** *Must* include a `dependencies` object *if* the module has any dependencies and should accept as wide a range of versions of dependencies as possible (also see 'Module subdependencies' below)
+* *Must* include a `dependencies` object *if* the module has any dependencies and should accept as wide a range of versions of dependencies as possible (also see 'Module subdependencies' below)
-** *Must include a (non-standard) `roots` object, containing keys for 'css' and/or 'js', where the values are the file paths to each respective root module (the file from which all other files of the same language in the same repo will be ultimate dependencies).
+* *Must* include a (non-standard) `roots` object, containing keys for 'css' and/or 'js', where the values are the file paths to each respective root module (the file from which all other files of the same language in the same repo will be ultimate dependencies).
 In the case of JavaScript, the value of the 'js' key will be the same as the value of the top level config key `main`.
-** *Should* include a `homepage` URL if the module has documentation other than the README in the root of the repo (eg if you have a GitHub pages site or docs on developer.ft.com, put the link to them here)
+* *Should* include a `homepage` URL if the module has documentation other than the README in the root of the repo (eg if you have a GitHub pages site or docs on developer.ft.com, put the link to them here)
-** *Must not* include any of the following standard defined properties: publishConfig, preferGlobal, cpu, os, engineStrict, engines, config, bin.
+* *Must not* include any of the following standard defined properties: publishConfig, preferGlobal, cpu, os, engineStrict, engines, config, bin.
-** *May* include any other standard defined property
+* *May* include any other standard defined property

 The following is an example `package.json` file that meets the above spec: